MarkBind/markbind/docs/devGuide/githubActions/overview.md

 <div class="lead">

-A GitHub Action can perform a variety of tasks, including automating the build and deployment of your MarkBind site.
+A GitHub Action can perform a variety of tasks, including automating the build and deployment of a MarkBind site.
 * [MarkBind/markbind-action](https://github.com/MarkBind/markbind-action) is a [published action](https://github.com/marketplace/actions/markbind-action) that builds and deploys your MarkBind site.
 </div>